ASIM-SAMI/W07D04-GOT-exercise/README.md

  let url = axios.get(https://api.got.show/api/show/houses/Red Keep)
 ```

-and fitch the homes by character info  ^ ^
+and fitch the houses by character info  ^ ^

 >Hint: you can use ```axios.All()``` [learn more](https://www.storyblok.com/tp/how-to-send-multiple-requests-using-axios)
 ---